SilentComics/Strip/README.md

 ## To do:

-- modify structure / navigation to show latest comic, either in index or posts, modify the loop to show first, previous, next, last; the current page either the beginning of the comic or the latest episode (I know there are plugins to do that, but it should be simple enough to not require any plugins)
+*	modify navigation to show first, previous, next, last
+* design a minimal, custom post type for comics
+* Design a category archive page with custom categories
+* reverse WP default order for comics
-- Page grid to display books / episodes
+*	Page grid to display books / episodes if not in archive
-- Add columns for extra large images
+*	Add columns for extra large images
-- Design the footer
+*	Design the footer
-- style the sidebars properly
+*	style the sidebars properly
-- Lots of small css tweaks and fixes
+*	Lots of small css tweaks and fixes
-- clean markup
+* Markup clean-up
-- Redesign the whole theme from scratch using **Less** or **Sass**
+*	Redesign the whole theme from scratch using *Less* or *Sass*
+* add / enable multiple stories (?)

 ## Please Test and Suggest improvements